CurbSoftwareInc/NVMe-Wipe-and-Sanitize/README.md

 > **A Note on Extreme Security:** If your drive contained sensitive data like critical business secrets or, say, nuke codes, the safest method is always **physical destruction** (incinerate it and buy a new one).
 For everything else, this script is more than sufficient.
 You should also be encrypting your drives from the start!

+I have tried this on several NVMe drive of different sizes 1tb up to 4tb.
+I've been getting about 1GB/S write on them all to start, subsequent passes can get down to about half that if heat causes throttling.
+One of them didn't support `sanitize` so the script reverted to the next best way (see TROUBLESHOOTING.md).

 ## 4. Requirements

 1. A **Linux-based operating system**.